Paediatrics

 Part 1: The Casting Sequence

-The correction must happen in a specific order.
+The correction must happen in a specific, non-negotiable order.
 You cannot correct everything at once.
+Attempting to force correction across multiple planes simultaneously creates secondary iatrogenic deformities.

 Step 1: Correct the Cavus (The First Cast)

-• The Pathology: The cavus is caused by the pronation of the forefoot relative to the hindfoot.
-The first ray is plantarflexed.
+• The Pathology: The cavus is driven by the pronation of the forefoot relative to the hindfoot.
+Specifically, the first ray (first metatarsal) is severely plantarflexed.

-• The Maneuver: Supinate the forefoot.
-Align the forefoot with the hindfoot.
-This sounds counter-intuitive (as the foot looks supinated already), but "supinating" the forefoot actually elevates the first ray and corrects the cavus.
+• The Maneuver: You must supinate the forefoot.
+This aligns the forefoot with the hindfoot.
+To the untrained eye, this sounds counter-intuitive (as the foot overall looks heavily supinated already), but "supinating" the forefoot actually elevates the first ray, dropping the longitudinal arch and correcting the cavus.

 Step 2: Correct Adductus and Varus (Casts 2-4)